agmmnn/awesome-blender/README.md

 -   [WildTextures](https://www.wildtextures.com/) : Free high resolution textures and patterns for commercial or personal use.
 -   [Textures.com](https://www.textures.com/) [$] : is a website that offers digital pictures of all sorts of materials.
 Sign up for free and download 15 free images every day!
 -   [Substance Share](https://share.substance3d.com/) : The free exchange platform for the Substance community.
+-   [MaterialX Library](https://matlib.gpuopen.com/main/materials/all) : AMD launched a free MaterialX-based Material Library.
+It allows users to download the materials and encourages them to upload their own.
 -   [Substance Source/freebies](https://source.substance3d.com/allassets?free=true) [$] : Hundreds of high quality PBR materials.
 -   [ScansLibrary](https://www.scanslibrary.com/library?credit=0) [$] : Digital marketplace with thousands of Real-World scans.
 -   [Poliigon/freebies](https://www.poliigon.com/search?credit=0) [$] : A library of materials, and HDR's for artists including free textures that want photorealism.